Stock Market Prediction via Deep Learning Techniques: A Survey: Stock market prediction in machine learning

-To solve the challenge of chaotic news, Hu et al. \cite{hu2018listening} designed a Hybrid Attention Network (HAN) with a self-paced learning mechanism by considering the credibility and comprehensiveness of financial news.
-This hybrid attention network consists of two attention layers, news-level attention and temporal attention level bi-directional GRU layer are adopted to encode the temporal sequence of corpus vectors.
-After back-testing, the annualized rate of return in the simulated transactions has been considerably improved.
-Some of the work takes the experts' opinions into account.
-Wang et al. \cite{wang2020incorporating} proposed a framework for stock prediction based on high-quality investment opinions from experts.
-The multi-view fusion network stance detection model called MFN determines texts' upside and downside investment opinions by integrating text features from multiple views and relevant knowledge from the financial domain.
-A stance aggregation module identifies and aggregates high-quality opinions based on a dynamic expert mining procedure.
+To address the challenge of chaotic news, Hu et al. \cite{hu2018listening} developed a Hybrid Attention Network (HAN) that incorporates a self-paced learning mechanism.
+This approach takes into account both the credibility and comprehensiveness of financial news.
+The HAN consists of two attention layers, one at the news level and the other at the temporal level.
+Bi-directional GRU layers are also utilized to encode the temporal sequence of corpus vectors.
+After back-testing, the annualized rate of return in simulated transactions was significantly improved.
+Similarly, Wang et al. \cite{wang2020incorporating} proposed a framework for the stock prediction that incorporates expert opinions.
+The multi-view fusion network stance detection model (MFN) framework uses text features from multiple views and relevant financial domain knowledge to determine texts' upside and downside investment opinions.
+A stance aggregation module is then used to identify and aggregate high-quality opinions based on a dynamic expert mining procedure.
 Finally, a stock prediction module is used to predict the future trend of individual stocks using the input expert opinion indicators from the first two sections.
-The prediction component first employs a GRU to encode a time-ordered sequence of features.
-Then a time-aware attention mechanism is used to incorporate hidden states in the stocks dynamically.
-The real-world dataset validates the model's validity in making investment recommendations and individual stock predictions.
+The prediction component utilizes a GRU to encode a time-ordered sequence of features and a time-aware attention mechanism to dynamically incorporate hidden states in the stocks.
+The model was validated using real-world datasets, demonstrating its effectiveness in making investment recommendations and individual stock predictions.